dbursztynowski/5g-taskforce/open5gs/README.md

 Subsequent groups (bulks) of UEs can be created in the form of distinct Helm releases as shown below.

 - Note 1: More groups can be created in a similar way, but the total number of connected UEs must not exceed the number of UEs declared (populated) in Open5$GS core (initially, there are 20 UEs if you used our template of container _populate_ shown in this [section](#modifications-in-mongodb-webui-and-populate-charts)).
 - Note 2: Remember that the MSISDN numbers of our UEs start from the value `0000000001` and can take consecutive numbers.
-Always keep track of the MSISDN numbers occupied by existing UEs and remove the corresponding MSISDN numbers from this record when UEs are removed (disconnected) from the network.
+Always **keep track of the MSISDN numbers taken** by existing UEs and remove the corresponding MSISDN numbers from your record when those UEs are removed (disconnected) from the network.
 In this way you will always work with a continuous range of MSISDN numbers which will be easier to manage.

+In the following example, we create Helm release named `ueransim-ues-additional` that will deploy a separate deployment/container implementing a group of UEs.
+This deployment will be named `ueransim-ues-additional`, so after its Helm release.
+Its UEs will be connected to the existing gNB named `ueransim-gnb` (`--set gnb.hostname=ueransim-gnb`) implemented by a deployment with the same name `ueransim-gnb`.
+This UE group will contain 5 additional UEs (`--set count=5`).
+We assume MSISDN numbers from 0000000001 to 0000000004 are taken, so the new group will occupy numbers starting from 0000000005.
+The first of the additional UEs will be assigned MSISDN `0000000005` (`initialMSISDN="0000000005"`) and consecutive UEs will receive subsequent MSISDN numbers.
+Mind that you must not exceed the set of subscribers populated when open5gs was deployed.
+If you need more subscribers you will have to populate them manually as described [here](https://gradiant.github.io/5g-charts/open5gs-ueransim-gnb.html)

 ```
 $ helm install ueransim-ues-additional oci://registry-1.docker.io/gradiant/ueransim-ues \
   --set gnb.hostname=ueransim-gnb --set count=5 --set initialMSISDN="0000000005"
 ```

-In this example, we create Helm release named `ueransim-ues-additional` that will deploy a separate deployment/container implementing a group of UEs.
-This deployment will be named `ueransim-ues-additional`, so after its Helm release.
-Its UEs will be connected to the existing gNB named `ueransim-gnb` (`--set gnb.hostname=ueransim-gnb`) implemented by a deployment with the same name `ueransim-gnb`.
-This UE group will contain 5 additional UEs (`--set count=5`).
-The first of the additional UEs will be assigned MSISDN `0000000005` (`initialMSISDN="0000000005"`) and (according the population rules of the `populate` container) consecutive UEs will receive subsequent MSISDN numbers.

 You can execute commands related to particular UEs (respective TUN interfaces) the same way as before for the initial set of UEs.